Water Kefir Basics: How to Make Your Own

 |Additional water, non-chlorinated||6½ C / 1.6 L||1.6 L / 56 oz|

-*Preferably a less-refined type such as organic blonde sugar Do not use honey.
+*Preferably a less-refined type such as organic blonde sugar.
+Do not use honey.

 **If the water kefir grains are dried, they need to be properly hydrated and activated before the first use.
+You can find kefir grains here or use your own.

 Get Ready.
 Set up the Proofer with the rack in place and the thermostat at 75 °F / 24 °C. Glass mason jars and a thermometer (if used) should be thoroughly clean and dry.
 Set out coffee filters or clean cloths and rubber bands to cover jars.